An inverse problem in cell dynamics: Recovering an initial distribution of telomere lengths from measurements of

 The other perspectives are not related to model approximations, and correspond to questions that remain open.
-First, we would like to prove that the inverse problem is observable on the original model.
-Second, we would like to adapt our method for age-dependent models, see~\cite{olaye_ergodic_2024}.
+First, we would like to prove that the operator $\Psi_{\partial}$ defined in Remark~\ref{rem:ill_posed_inverse_problem_one_dimension}, and its equivalent on~\eqref{eq:PDE_model_telomeres_several_telos}, are invertible.
+Second, we would like to adapt our method for age-dependent models, see~\cite{olaye_long-time_2026}.
 These two perspectives are the subject of future work.